Psychosomatic Medicine Fellowship

 Outpatient Rotation: Reproductive Psychiatry/Women’s Health Center

-Psychosomatic Medicine fellows have the opportunity to spend one-half day per week over four months in the Women’s Health Center under the supervision of Dr. Judy Greene, the Director of Women’s Mental Health at Bellevue Hospital Center.
+Psychosomatic Medicine fellows have the opportunity to spend one-half day per week over four months in the Women’s Health Center under the supervision of Dr. Judy Greene, the Director of Women’s Mental Health at Bellevue Hospital Center, and program director for the NYU Fellowship in Women’s Mental Health.
 Fellows are also welcome to attend a weekly interdisciplinary Reproductive psychiatry journal club.
 The Women’s Health Center at Bellevue Hospital Center provides prenatal care for approximately 120 new women per month.
 Patients are referred for mental health treatment by their OB/GYN provider, on site in the Women’s Health Center.
 The aim of this rotation is to train Psychosomatic Medicine fellows in the assessment and treatment of psychiatric symptoms that occur during the perinatal period, particularly among underserved, minority and lower income women.
 The fellow will acquire expertise in assessment and treatment of psychiatric disorders associated with the menstrual cycle, pregnancy, and the postpartum period.

 SITE: VA NEW YORK HARBOR MEDICAL CENTER (Four Months)